robotron2084/animation-retargeting/README.md

 First open the utility via `Window->Animation->Retargeting`

-Upon first open, you will need to select a retargeting option or create a new one.
-A retargeting option defines the actions you want to occur on your animations.
+Upon first open, you will probably need to select a retargeting preset or create a new one.
+A retargeting preset defines the actions you want to occur on your animations.

 Next you must specify which Animation Clips you would like to modify.
 You can do this by dragging items into the `Items` UI.
 You can drag the following items into the UI:
   * Animation Clips